Toberumono/WRF-Runner/README.md

 #### <a name="r"></a>Running
 1. cd to the directory into which you linked the WRFRunner.jar and configuration.json files.
 2. run `java -jar WRFRunner.jar configuration.json`
-	+ If you are using a different configuration file, replace configuration.json with the path to your configuration file.

 ## Help
 ### <a name="docv"></a>Description of Configuration Variables